It is important that as a patient you understand and exercise both your rights and

 Information regarding the absence of malpractice insurance coverage.

-How to express a complaint, compliment or suggestion to University Health Services.
+How to express a complaint, compliment or suggestion to Student Health Services.

 How to voice grievances regarding treatment or care.

-In addition to your responsibilities under the University of South Carolina’s Carolinian
+In addition to your responsibilities under the Student of South Carolina’s Carolinian

 To provide, to the best of your ability, an accurate and complete medical history